bejoinka/bosky-jb/README.md

 Running the repo

-1. Copy the `.env.example` file to `.env.local` and add an API key for development (for the getPathways query)
+1. Copy the `.env.example` file to `.env.local` in the host directory and add an API key for development (for the getPathways query)

 2. Run the following commands in three terminal windows: